History of the Association

 John Cunningham who died in 2009 served on the Committee for a total of twenty-two years from 1984 to 2008 and held forty-nine posts.

-Barry Carter who was made a Life Member in 2011 has served on the Committee for twenty-three years from 2000 to date and has held fifty-two posts including twenty-one as Treasurer.
+Barry Carter who was made a Life Member in 2011 has served on the Committee for twenty-four years from 2000 to date and has held fifty-four posts including twenty-two as Treasurer.

-Nick Lean who was made a Life Member in 2012 has served on the Committee for twenty-nine years during the period 1994 to date and has held fifty-two posts.
+Nick Lean who was made a Life Member in 2012 has served on the Committee for thirty years during the period 1994 to date and has held fifty-three posts.

 MISCELLANEOUS